uwcse440/web-cse440-au17/_assignments/assignment3/index.md

 ## 3e: Digital Mockup

 Due: {{ page.due_project_3e }}.

+The goal of this milestone is to transition your prototype into a digital mockup of your design.

 Create your digital mockup based on your final paper prototype.
 The mockup should effectively communicate your design in a manner appropriate for your final report, website, and poster.